 Who is Ant Anstead?
-Five Things to Know About Christina El Moussa's British Beau
+Five Things to Know About Christina El Moussa's British Husband

 3. He lives in the same area as Christina (and the same town as Tarek).

 Born in Britain, Anstead now calls Newport Beach, California home according to his Instagram bio.
-While Christina calls a five-bedroom ‘rustic-glam’ property in nearby Yorba Linda home, her ex Tarek has moved into a new bachelor pad in Newport Beach.
+While Christina previously shared a five-bedroom ‘rustic-glam’ property in nearby Yorba Linda with Tarek, she and Anstead moved into a home in Newport Beach (the same property that doubled as their wedding venue!) in 2018.
+Christina’s ex Tarek moved into a new bachelor pad in Costa Mesa the same year.

 4. He’s a parent of two, too.